pods for primates : a catalogue of surfboards in australia since 1900

 The various Sydney clubs meet on 18th October 1907 to form The Surf Bathing Association of New South Wales.

-Representatives from nine surf clubs/brigades were present (Manly, Bondi, Coogee, Bronte, Bondi Surf and Social Club, Tamarama, Maroubra, Woollahra, United Wanders), and representatives from the Royal Life Saving Society and the N.S.W..
+Representatives from nine surf clubs/brigades were present (Manly, Bondi, Coogee, Bronte, Bondi Surf and Social Club, Tamarama, Maroubra, Woollahra, United Wanderers), and representatives from the Royal Life Saving Society and the N.S.W..
 Amateur Swimming Association.

 The first Surf Carnival was held on January 25th 1908 at Manly Beach.